NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/CollaborativeVR/Readme.md

 1. Review the current functionality of SlicerVR and PRISM Rendering
 1. Discuss planned near future developments in those modules
-1. Lay out a vision for the future of interactive VR in Slicer.
+1. Lay out a vision for the future of interactive VR in Slicer
+1. Establish a protocol for Collaborative VR
+1. Points for discussion:
+   1. Future possibilities for interacting in VR: hand tracking, tool tracking
+   1. Need to support different types of tracking in collaborative VR protocols
+   1. Should SlicerVR have a fixed set of functionality and interaction paradigm or let users and/or developers choose.

 ## Progress and Next Steps